“If I represent people’s dreams, then I represent a lot more than I really am.” – Judy Garland, 1967

 June 28, 1937: Judy’s fourth appearance on Frank Morgan’s limited series of 15-minute shows.
 Little is known about these shows outside of what the newspapers tell us, which do not include the actual contents, just schedule listings.
 No recordings are known to survive.

 Judy was listed as being a part of the shows that aired on June 6th, 14th, 21st, 28th; July 5th, 12th, 19th, 26th; and August 2nd & 9th.
 She’s not listed in the final three episodes on August 16, 23, & 30.
 No recordings are known to exist of any of the shows nor is there any information as to what Judy sang.
+As noted before, these short shows could have been comprised of highlights from the air-trailers for MGM’s films, with Morgan providing introductory and closing remarks.

 On this day at MGM, Judy posed for wardrobe tests for Listen, Darling.
 The test above may or may not have been taken on this day.
 Photo provided by Kim Lundgreen.
 Thanks, Kim!